Sarcasm/irony-mode/README.md

 [![Build Status](https://api.travis-ci.org/Sarcasm/irony-mode.png?branch=develop)](https://travis-ci.org/Sarcasm/irony-mode)

-Note: This is a work in progress:
+*Note:* This is a work in progress:

 * documentation might not be up-to-date
 * changes can break compability with earlier versions
 * use at your own risk!
-* open issues, fork-it and create pull-request!
+* open issues, fork-it and create pull-requests!

 # Screenshots